 (1) ISSP has been operating supercomputers dedicated to materials science.
-In addition, the Center of Computational Materials Science launched in 2011 provides technical supports to facilitate use of massively parallel computational resources such as the K-computer.
+In addition, the Center of Computational Materials Science provides technical supports to facilitate use of massively parallel computational resources such as the K-computer.
 (2) The International MegaGauss Science Laboratory continues to develop both the destructive ultrahigh magnetic field by electromagnetic compression aimed at 1000 tesla and the non-destructive long-pulse magnetic field by a flywheel generator.
-(3) ISSP has been providing the users access to advanced spectroscopy using quantum beams such as neutrons and synchrotron light sources.
-Although it is a pity for the neutron scattering society that the JRR-3 reactor at Tokai has been still shut down after the earthquake in 2011, the pulse spectrometer at J-PARC is now in operation.
-The latest development is the opening of the new Laser and Synchrotron Research Center in 2012, which is aimed at making a new frontier of advanced spectroscopy by combining laser, synchrotron, and X-FEL light sources in ultraviolet and soft X-ray region.
+(3) ISSP has been providing external users access to advanced spectroscopy that uses quantum beams such as neutron and synchrotron light sources.
+It is a pity for the neutron scattering society that the JRR-3 reactor at Tokai has been shut down after the earth-quake in 2011 but we are expecting reopening in near future.
+The pulsed neutron spectrometer at J-PARC developed jointly by ISSP and KEK is now in operation.
+At the Laser and Synchrotron Research Center, we explore frontier of advanced spectroscopy in ultraviolet and soft X-ray region by combining high power laser being developed in Kashiwa and synchrotron beamline installed in Spring-8.

-June, 2014 Masashi Takigawa Director Institute for Solid State Physics The University of Tokyo
+June, 2015 Masashi Takigawa Director Institute for Solid State Physics The University of Tokyo